moe123/abraxas/ReadMe.md

 #### | Iterators
 Abraxas implements five different types of iterators: `Forward-Bidirectional`, `Reverse-Bidirectional`, `Back-Inserter`, `Front-Inserter` and `Zip-Iterator`.
 Like the `C++ STL`, Abraxas `Iterators` implementation is now fully opaque to the `Algorithms` component. `Iterators` have a `first()` and `second()` member ; where `first()` is the key or numerical index (depends on the container category) and `second()` the value.

-@Note: unlike the STL, we use `forward` as opposed to `reverse` ; every Abraxas `Iterators` are by design `bidirectional`, `inputtable` and `random accessible` i.e their functions are driven by usage not by implementation (Not entirely true, but as we say: cui licet quod est plus licet utique quod est minus).
+@Note: unlike the STL, we use `forward` as opposed to `reverse` ; every Abraxas `Iterators` are by design `bidirectional`, `inputtable` and `random accessible` i.e their functions are driven by usage not by implementation (Not entirely true as most of `Algorithms` component is optimized for `Forward-*` iterators i.e this is a trade of, anyhow as we say: cui licet quod est plus licet utique quod est minus).

 ```php